ermlikeyeah/ermlikeyeah.github.io/_posts/2016-05-23-local-gov-sticker.markdown

 Two conditions:

-1. You have worked on a digital service in the right way (either to meet the [government digital by default service standard](https://www.gov.uk/service-manual/digital-by-default) or the [local gov equivalent](http://localgovdigital.info/localgov-digital-makers/outputs/local-government-digital-service-standard/)) – and it's out there.
+1. You have worked on a digital service in the right way (either to meet the [government digital by default service standard](https://www.gov.uk/service-manual/digital-by-default), the [local gov standard](http://localgovdigital.info/localgov-digital-makers/outputs/local-government-digital-service-standard/), or an equivalent) – and it's out there.
 2. You can only have a sticker if you have earned it.
 These are not for promotional purposes.
 Stick them and show them off with pride.

 The artwork is set to size (45mm/4.5cm) and if you want a printer I recommend [Diginate](http://www.diginate.com) or [Awesome Merch](http://www.awesomemerchandise.com/Circular-45mm-Vinyl-Stickers).
 You want circular stickers and a matt finish.